thetardigrades/SolanaGameServer/README.md

 See Notes.md.

 ## Why is there a LICENSE?
 Writing good software is hard and I'd like Tardigrade Life Sciences, Inc to be able to get funding from users.
+Also, businesses
+(e.g. game studios, institutions) like working with other businesses with formal, contractual relationships.
+By giving leaving ownership & management of these contracts to Tardigrade Life Sciences, my expectation/hope is to save many lost engineering hours by game developers trying to build on Solana.

-Many deployed smart contracts pay-for-use, yet private source - which feels a bit absurd for a 'trustless' network.
+Many deployed smart contracts are pay-for-use, yet private source - which is undesireable for a 'trustless' network.
 I respect wanting to maintain competitive edge by not sharing information with competitors, but I think at this stage in the ecosystem, it's preferable to be trusted as the 'official' source over other projects which may (illegally) fork and commercialize without licensing.